Gap insurance may not be what you think.

 - Liability auto insurance: Pays for other drivers’ medical expenses when you are at fault (bodily injury liability) and other drivers’ property damages when you are at fault (property damage liability)

-- Collision coverage: Pays for damages to your vehicle after an accident, no matter who is at fault
+- Collision insurance: Covers damages to your vehicle after an accident, no matter who is at fault

 - Comprehensive car insurance: Pays for damages to your vehicle that result from non-collision events such as extreme weather or theft

 - Medical payments: Covers medical expenses for you and your passengers

 - Personal injury protection: Covers medical expenses, lost wages, and death benefits for you and your passengers in no-fault states

 - Uninsured/underinsured Motorist: Covers you when you get into an accident with an uninsured or underinsured motorist who cannot pay for your injuries or property damage

 Unfortunately, none of these auto insurance policies are likely to cover engine failure.
 If your engine is damaged during a car accident or extreme weather, you will be covered.
 But if it fails because of a defect or because it’s old and rusty, you will not be covered by standard auto insurance.